Floyd Mayweather - Logan Paul Quotes For Sunday's PPV Fight On Showtime — Boxing News

 FLOYD MAYWEATHER

 “I’m glad he’s got confidence.
 I’m glad he believes in himself.
-Last time I checked, all 50 fighters that I faced, they all said the same thing.
+The last time I checked, all 50 fighters that I faced, they all said the same thing.

 “I’m happy that we are able to go out and that someone can get knocked out.
 When someone can get knocked out, it’s a winner.